Staff

 James E. Payne

-Dean of the College of Business Administration
+Dean of the Spears School of Business at Oklahoma State University

-James E. Payne, Ph.D. in Economics, serves as the Dean of the College of Business Administration at The University of Texas at El Paso and holds the Paul L. Foster and Alejandra de la Vega Foster Distinguished Chair in International Business.
+James E. Payne, Ph.D. in Economics, serves as the Dean of the Spears School of Business at Oklahoma State University and holds the Paul L. Foster and Alejandra de la Vega Foster Distinguished Chair in International Business.
 Dr. Payne received his B.A. in Economics from Berea College and his M.S. and Ph.D. in Economics from Florida State University.
 Dr. Payne’s research interests cuts across the spectrum of economics and has authored over 275 peer-reviewed journal articles in generating nearly 20,000 citations in such outlets as the Review of Economics and Statistics, Journal of Economic History, Energy Economics, Ecological Economics, Southern Economic Journal, Canadian Journal of Economics, Journal of Risk and Insurance, Journal of Business Research, Journal of Financial Research, Journal of Real Estate Finance and Economics, Journal of Macroeconomics, Public Choice, European Journal of Political Economy, Economics Letters, Journal of Regional Science, Studies in Nonlinear Dynamics and Econometrics, among others and serves on the editorial board of a number of academic journals.
 Dr. Payne has also been recognized in several national and international rankings with respect to his research productivity and citations to his work.
 In addition, Dr. Payne has served as a Fulbright Research Scholar and Fulbright Senior Specialist to the Institute of Economics in Zagreb, Croatia.

 César M. Fuentes Flores